 Use low-flow underdrains, connected to the principal outlet structure or other downstream discharge point, to promote thorough drying of the channel and the basin bottom.
 Consider the depth of the low flow channel when preparing the final bottom-grading plan.

 Design dry detention basin side slopes to be no steeper than 3:1.
 Flatter slopes help to prevent erosion of the banks during larger storms, make routine bank maintenance tasks (such as mowing) easier, and allow access to the basin.
-Include a multi-stage outlet structure to provide an adequate level of flood control.
-To meet the water quantity control standards, use the required design storm runoff rates as outlet release rates.

 Design the outlet to control the outflow rate without clogging.
 Locate the outlet structure in the embankment for maintenance, access, safety and aesthetics.
 Design the outlet to facilitate maintenance; the vital parts of the structures should be accessible during normal maintenance and emergency situations.
 Include a draw-down valve to allow the dry detention basin to completely drain within 24 hours.
 To prevent scour at the outlet, include a flow transition structure, such as a lined apron or plunge pad, to absorb the initial impact of the flow and reduce the velocity to a level that will not erode the receiving channel or area.